1-Bit: Ultra Low-Cost, Low-Power Millimeter-Wave Transceiver

 The Notre Dame Millimeter-Wave Lab is also being used by the team to assess whether the new transceivers can be competitive with other state-of-the-art transceiver circuits in key performance indicators such as throughput, power, and out-of-band emissions.
 “We are revisiting many of the basic assumptions of linearity that have traditionally been part of communication system analysis for years.
 For example, Professor Laneman, who is also part of the team, is helping with the new nonlinear communication theory that is needed to analyze these low-power circuits,” said Hochwald.

 Sponsors and Collaborators

-Notre Dame team members include Hochwald; Jonathan Chisum, assistant professor of electrical engineering; J. Nicholas Laneman, professor and director of graduate studies for electrical engineering and co-director of the WI.
+Notre Dame team members include Hochwald; Jonathan Chisum, associate professor of electrical engineering; J. Nicholas Laneman, professor and co-director of the WI and Director of SpectrumX.

-Electrical engineering graduate students Nick Estes, and Xiangbo Meng are currently working on the project.
-Former graduate student Kang Gao (Qualcomm) was involved in the project.
+Electrical engineering graduate students Himanshu Sharma and Xiangbo Meng are currently working on the project.
+Former graduate students Nick Estes and Kang Gao (Qualcomm) were involved in the project.